'Radically insufficient' – Reply to Fr Crean on the Church's visibility, Part I

 We do not claim that the Church has defected, but that an enormous number of Catholics have defected from the Church

-We do not claim that the Church has disappeared; indeed, but that, as a result of the foregoing point, it has become difficult to identify what remains of her hierarchy
+We do not claim that the Church has disappeared; but that, as a result of the foregoing point, it has become difficult to identify what remains of her hierarchy

 We do not point to an alleged and unverifiable defection which took place centuries ago, but to a specific point within living memory, in which everyone agrees enormous changes occurred